A Graphical Calculus for Lagrangian Relations

 \subsection{Stabilizer circuits and Spekkens' toy model}

 In this subsection, we show that, when $p$ is an odd prime, the prop of affine Lagrangian relations over $\F_p$ is isomoprhic to $p$-dimensional qudit stabilizer circuits, modulo invertible scalars.
-We first consider an intermediary fragment between the Fourier-free, phase free fragments and stabilizer circuits.
+We first consider an intermediary fragment between the Fourier-free, phase-free fragments and stabilizer circuits.

 \begin{definition} The qudit {\bf boost operator} is the following unitary on $d$ in $\Mat(\C)$, $ {\cal X} := \sum_{a =0}^{d-1} | a+1 \rangle\langle a | $. \end{definition}